Ryan Ogren: Career

-Band Career
+Band career

 Don't Look Down

 As the vocalist/guitarist/songwriter in Don't Look Down, Ogren was signed to Nitro Records (Dexter Holland of The Offspring's label) and toured with Fall Out Boy, Yellowcard, and many others.

 Over It

 In 2005, Ogren joined Over It as a guitarist, keyboardist, and background vocalist.
 The band was signed to Virgin Records and released Step Outside Yourself.

 Runner Runner

 Members of Over It and Rufio joined together to form Runner Runner, which was signed to EMI and achieved radio success with their songs "So Obvious" (charted at No. 34 on the pop charts) and "I Can't Wait".

-Songwriting Career
+Songwriting career

 In 2012, Ogren began recording records for other artists.
 He co-wrote the Gold single "Say You're Just A Friend (Feat Flo Rida)" by Austin Mahone, and shortly thereafter signed an exclusive publishing deal with Prescription Songs.
-In coming years, Ogren collaborated with numerous artists including Jack & Jack, Maroon 5, Backstreet Boys, Steve Aoki, Kim Petras, Doja Cat, Lauv, and many more.
+In coming years, Ogren collaborated with numerous artists including Lil Durk, Jack & Jack, Maroon 5, Backstreet Boys, Steve Aoki, Kim Petras, Doja Cat, Lauv, and many more.